mikeobrien/FubuMVC.Swank/README.md

 }
 ```

+**Note:** If a type has the `HideAttribute` applied, all properties of that type will be hidden.

 **Note:** The `XmlSerializer` and `DataContractSerializer` can derive the type name from the `XmlTypeAttribute` and `DataContractAttribute`/`CollectionDataContractAttribute` respectively.
 Swank is aware of these attributes and will use this name if it is applied to the type.

 #### Type Members, Url Parameters and Querystring Parameters

-Type members can be described with the `CommentsAttribute`, `DefaultValueAttribute`, and `RequiredAttribute` attributes.
+Type members can be described with the `CommentsAttribute`, `DefaultValueAttribute`, `RequiredAttribute` and `HideAttribute` attributes.
 This also describes url and querystring parameters since are defined on the input model.

 ```csharp
 public class User